Umami Pot

 Home » Recipes » Side Dishes (Appetizer)

-Snow Peas Tamago-Toji is one of the most popular dishes in Japan, featuring snow peas.
-The flavors and textures of snow peas blend with fluffy scrambled eggs, allowing you to indulge in a delicate yet flavorful taste of Japan.
+Snow Peas Tamago-Toji is one of the most popular dishes featuring snow peas in Japan.
+The flavor and texture of snow peas pair beautifully with fluffy scrambled eggs, offering a delicate yet flavorful taste of Japanese cuisine.

 ↓ Step-by-Step Recipe